NordicESMhub/nicest2/_posts/2021-01-26-newsletter.md

 (Saga, Fram and Betzy), and our next challenge will be to develop portable containers to carry out tests with multiple nodes and assess the performance of containerized applications compared to "bare metal" (ran directly on the host).

-More information is available on our[NICEST2 Work Package 4 webpage](https://nordicesmhub.github.io/nicest2/2020/05/04/plan.html#wp4-esm-workflows-to-efficiently-run-noresm-and-ec-earth-on-eurohpc).
+More information is available on our [NICEST2 Work Package 4 webpage](https://nordicesmhub.github.io/nicest2/2020/05/04/plan.html#wp4-esm-workflows-to-efficiently-run-noresm-and-ec-earth-on-eurohpc).